Colins2/Vector_File_creator/README.md

 It was always the intention to display this polygon over a raster of the DEM data from various sources with a view to changing the data to more correctly model the 'real world' - basically, that which is seen on Google Earth.

-After the runway endpoints were read, either from the apt.dat file or from coordinates read in from the dialog box, the corner points are calculated and the resulting polygon created as a shapefile set.
+After the runway endpoints are read, either from an apt.dat file or from coordinates read in from the dialog box, the corner points are calculated and the resulting polygon created as a shapefile set.
 After some experimentation, I found that  this was too small an area to be working with due to the size of the pixels.
 1 pixel is approximately a 30 metre square in X-Plane.
 Although more detailed elevation data is available, X-Plane cannot display it,